All Episodes

 The abuses that have gone on in the last six years, I don't think we know the half of it yet.

-You know, when I walk into the Oval Office in January 2009, I'm afraid I'm gonna lift up the rug, and I'm gonna see so much stuff under there.
+You know, when I walk into the Oval Office in January 2009, I'm afraid I'm going to lift up the rug and I'm going to see so much stuff under there.

 You know, what is it about us always having to clean up after people?

-Oh, Hardy Harharha, you're the last person, Mrs. Clinton, that ought to be talking about what anybody would find on the oval office rug.
+Oh, Hardy, harhar, har, you're the last person, Mrs. Clinton, that ought to be talking about what anybody would find on the Oval Office rug.

 But here she is using this black dialect again.

-But I mean, this this is just it's this so it's demeaning.
+But I mean, this is just, it's so, it's demeaning.

-It's no different than when Don Imus called Gwen Eiffel of the New York Times a cleaning lady getting the White House this time.
+It's no different than when Don Imos called Gwen Eiffel of the New York Times a cleaning lady getting the White House assigned.

 What, Mr. Snerdley?